awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nxp.md

 This tutorial provides instructions for getting started with the NXP LPC54018 IoT Module\.
 If you do not have an NXP LPC54018 IoT Module, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtAUAX/LPC54018-IoT-Solution)\.
 Use a USB cable to connect your NXP LPC54018 IoT Module to your computer\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.
+In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

-## Overview<a name="w3aab7c19c27b7"></a>
+## Overview<a name="w3aab7c23c27b7"></a>

 This tutorial contains instructions for the following getting started steps:

+1. Connecting your board to a host machine\.

 1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

 1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

 1. Loading the application binary image to your board, and then running the application\.

+## Set Up the NXP Hardware<a name="nxp-setup-hardware"></a>

+**To set up the NXP LPC54018**
++ Connect your computer to the USB port on the NXP LPC54018\.

+**To set up the JTAG Debugger**

+You need a JTAG debugger to launch and debug your code running on the NXP LPC54018 board\.
+Amazon FreeRTOS was tested using a Segger J\-Link probe\.
+For more information about supported debuggers, see the [NXP LPC54018 User Guide](https://www.nxp.com/docs/en/user-guide/UM11078.pdf)\.

+1. If you are using a Segger J\-Link debugger, use a converter cable to connect the 20\-pin connector from the debugger to the 10\-pin connector on the NXP IoT module\.

+1. Connect the NXP LPC54018 and the Segger J\-Link Debugger to the USB ports on your computer using mini\-USB to USB cables\.

 ## Set Up Your Development Environment<a name="setup-env_nxp"></a>